Timeseries

 property hierarchy: Optional[dict]

-The hierarchy of this TimeSeries, if any.
-If set, the hierarchy is encoded as a dictionary, whose keys are individual components and values are the set of parent(s) of these components in the hierarchy.
+If defined, the hierarchy is given as a dictionary.
+The keys are the individual components and values are the set of parent(s) of these components in the hierarchy.

 Return type